 Individuals who exhibit COVID-19 symptoms or who test positive for COVID-19, whether vaccinated or not, should isolate, contact their health care provider, follow their health care provider’s instructions, and notify their supervisor.
 The university requires all individuals who test positive for COVID-19 to isolate for 10 days.
 For more information, visit the Isolation and Quarantine page on Yale’s COVID-19 website.

 As mentioned in the Return to Campus Update, sent on May 19, leaders should “be flexible in developing transitional work arrangements for staff who will be providing care for children or other dependents during the summer and at the start of the academic year.”
+Those with school-aged children are encouraged to explore Yale’s childcare benefits including back-up care coverage.
+For more information, visit the Returning to Yale WorkLife Resources page.

 As shared in the Return to Campus Update, sent on May 19, child and eldercare support has been expanded.
 Additionally, leaders are encouraged “to be flexible in developing transitional work arrangements for staff who will be providing care for children or other dependents during the summer and at the start of the academic year.”